generalui/hooks-for-redux/README.md

 - source: [src/createReduxModule.js](src/createReduxModule.js)

-The big win, however, comes from one key observation: if you are writing your own routing, you are doing it wrong.
-The same can be said for dispatching and subscriptions.
+H4R's biggest win comes from one key observation: *if you are writing your own routing, you are doing it wrong.* The same can be said for dispatching and subscriptions.

 The `createReduxModule` function automates all the manual routing required to make plain Redux work.
 It inputs only the essential data and functions necessary to define a redux model, and it returns all the tools you need to use it.